|

 Okay, first, as fast food goes, Subway’s probably my favorite.
 A BLT on whole wheat – no mayo, no sauce, just lots of lettuce, tomato, and bacon for flavor.
 Yummy and not totally decadent.
 And then, to make me love the place more, I found this on Pinterest.

-21 pictures that will restore your faith in humanity.
+It’s from a Buzzfeed page, 21 pictures that will restore your faith in humanity.
 Sometimes we need to see these.

 I don’t know which Subway restaurant this was, and it was probably only once.
 Maybe.
 Or maybe they made that offer every Friday.
 I don’t know.
 But they did it, and think how good it made them feel.
 Not the people who ate there (I hope there were lots) – but the people who work there, and made the sandwiches, and shared in this.
 It feels good to help, even if it’s only a little, even if it’s only once in a while, even if it’s only a sandwich.